 Intended for international students and nonnative speakers to refine oral skills (speaking and listening) in the academic environment.
-Prerequisites: EAP 076, completion of ESL level 5, 6, or equivalent, and/or instructor's signature.
+Prerequisites: completion of ESL 021 or equivalent, and/or instructor permission.

 EAP 085 5 credits Writing for Transition

 Designed for non-native speakers to understand and use conventions of the English language, including grammar, spelling and sentence to paragraph structure.